cscart/docs/en/developer_guide/api/entities/products.rst

 Example JSON: Create a Product for a Particular Vendor
 ------------------------------------------------------

-:doc:`Vendors<vendors>` are independent companies that sell their own products in your store.
+:doc:`Vendors<vendors>` are independent companies that sell their own products in your marketplace.
 To create a product for a specific Vendor you will need to add their **vendor_id** in a request.

 Send a POST request to   ``api/vendors/1/products``::